Juvenile Myelomonocytic Leukemia: Experience from a Tertiary Care Hospital in Eastern India

 Abstract

-Background: Juvenile myelomonocytic leukemia (JMML), previously known as juvenile chronic myeloid leukaemia, is a rare, unique, and aggressive myeloproliferative neoplasm of early childhood.
-Making a diagnosis of JMML is challenging because of the overlapping clinical and haematological features with other myeloproliferative neoplasms (MPN).
-However, some unique features like monocytosis, the absence of BCR-ABL translocation, and the presence of specific mutations (PTPN-11, K-RAS, N-RAS, CBL, or NF1) clinch the correct diagnosis.
+Background and objective: Juvenile myelomonocytic leukemia (JMML), previously known as juvenile chronic myeloid leukemia, is a rare, aggressive myeloproliferative neoplasm primarily affecting early childhood.
+Diagnosing JMML can be challenging due to overlapping clinical and hematological features with other myeloproliferative neoplasms (MPNs).
+However, unique characteristics such as monocytosis, the absence of BCR-ABL translocation, and the presence of specific mutations (PTPN-11, K-RAS, N-RAS, CBL, or NF1) aid in confirming the diagnosis.

-Methods: A prospective analysis of six JMML patients with variable clinical features treated with injection azacytidine as frontline therapy during the study period of 2 years.
+Material and methods: This prospective analysis included six JMML patients with varying clinical features treated with injection azacytidine as frontline therapy over a two-year study period.

-Conclusion: Azacitidine is an effective treatment option as upfront therapy for JMML, especially in resource poor developing countries.
+Conclusion: Azacitidine can be an effective treatment option as frontline therapy for JMML, particularly in resource-limited developing countries.

 Introduction